Incidents

 • Description: Displays a short description of the incident.
 To view the root cause, click Description attribute.
 The Incident Description dialog box is displayed.
 This dialog box displays the incident description and root cause.
 To view the incident details, click More Details in the Incident Description dialog box.
 The Incident Details page is displayed.
 For more information, refer to Incident Details.

-• Sub-Category: Displays the sub-category of the respective categories (connection, performance, or infrastructure).
+• Sub-Category: Displays the sub-category of the respective categories (connection, performance, infrastructure, or security).
+You can filter incidents by sub-category using the Sub-Category drop-down above the table.

 Table 2.
 Incident Details Based on Categories and Sub-Categories